Ternokass/TernokassHCR-Policies/Witch-Racing-Rush-Magic-Speed/current/privacy.md

 External Links to Legal Documents and Settings
 Our game may display links to important legal documents, including but not limited to our Privacy Policy, Refund Policy, End User License Agreement (EULA), and Terms and Conditions.
 These documents are hosted on GitHub Pages or within GitHub repositories to ensure public accessibility and transparency.
 When you click on any of these links (such as during the consent process), you may be redirected to GitHub’s website to view the respective document.
-GitHub, Inc. (a Microsoft company) may process certain technical data in accordance with its own privacy practices, which you can review here: GitHub Privacy Statement.
+GitHub, Inc. (a Microsoft company) may process certain technical data in accordance with its own privacy practices, which you can review here: [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).
-For users in non-regulated regions, the Ad Preferences section within our in-app settings may redirect you to an external browser link where you can manage your Google advertising preferences at: https://adssettings.google.com.
+For users in non-regulated regions, the Ad Preferences section within our in-app settings may redirect you to an external browser link where you can manage your [Google advertising preferences](https://adssettings.google.com).
 This site is operated by Google LLC and is subject to Google’s own privacy policies.

 WHY WE PROCESS PERSONAL DATA
 We use the Personal Data we collect as described by this Notice.
 More specifically, we may use it to: